 Please include the following information in your request to the court reporter:

 - Case name and number

 - Your name, mailing address, email address, and telephone number.

 The court reporter will contact you directly with a time estimate and cost for the preparation of the transcript.
 The court reporter may not contact you immediately since they are generally working in the courtroom.
 If you do not hear back from the court reporter within 48-hours, please contact the Administrative Services Coordinator at email@example.com or 707-467-6437 for assistance with obtaining transcripts from a court reporter.

 Electronically Recorded Proceedings

 Copies of electronically recorded proceedings can be obtained from the Court.
 “Electra” will appear on the clerk’s minutes from the hearing.
-Requests must be submitted in writing and will be completed within two business days.
-There is a $25.00 fee for each audio recording that must accompany the written request.
+Requests must be submitted in writing and will be completed within three (3) business days.
+There is a $25.00 fee for each case, per day of the hearing that must accompany the written request.
 Checks should be made payable to Mendocino County Superior Court.

-Please complete the Electronic Recording Request form, MMC-990, and submit in person or by mail to:
+Please complete the Electronic Recording Request form, MMC-990 along with a copy of the court minutes from the hearing, and submit in person or by mail to:

 Superior Court of California, County of Mendocino

 Office hours are Monday through Friday, 8:00 am to 5:00 pm.
 The recording will be placed on a USB flash drive and mailed to the requestor.